dkim2448/student1-personal-portfolio/README.md

 <h2>About the Project</h2>

 <p>
-  This is a minimalist and responsive portfolio built to showcase my projects, skills, and background as a computer science student.
+  This is a minimalist and responsive portfolio built to showcase a CU Denver student.
 The design focuses on clarity, interactivity, and user experience.
 </p>

 <h2>Tech Stack</h2>